seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 - classes you want to show in the report (`reefExtent`) and the datasource they are sourced from (`reefextent`)
   - In this case our dataset has only one class of data, and it all comes from one datasource.

-Add the following record to the end of the empty array in `project/metrics.json` and save the file.
+Add the following object to the end of the empty array in `project/metrics.json` and save the file.

 ```json
 {